lanceman2/quickstream/README.md

      suffer.
   4. Blocks can trigger themselves work from their other callbacks.

+#### Classes of user API usage

+   1. Building simple blocks

+       2 modes: 1. declare and 2. callbacks

+            Connecting stream ports and parameters is not allowed Running callbacks is not allowed

+   2. Building super blocks

+       2 modes: 1. declare which loads blocks and connects them
+                2. can add run/flow time callback functions

+                Running callbacks is not allowed

+   3. Running

+       examples: command-line quickstream and GUI quickstreamBuilder

+        declaring blocks is not allowed
+        Connecting stream ports and parameters is allowed Uses run/flow-time API to run streams and shit

 #### other

 - quickstream code is written in fairly simple C with very few dependences.